 Nintendo’s smash hit game Mario Kart has been an iconic video game in all of our hearts for many years since its first release in 1992 on the SNES video game console.
 Nintendo recently released Mario Kart 8 which brings a new dimension to racing with your buddies on a Saturday night.

-As with all previous Mario Kart games, the gameplay and control remains the same but there is no disputing that Mario Kart is arguably one of the most inventive games currently on the market.
+As with all previous Mario Kart games, the gameplay and control remain the same but there is no disputing that Mario Kart is arguably one of the most inventive games currently on the market.

 What’s New in Mario Kart 8?